Best Jump Starter of 2020

 When rating ease of use, we chose to award points for features that improved the user experience.
 Similarly, points were deducted if we found the interface to be confusing or inefficient.
 Without question, the Clore Automotive JNC660 was the most simple and easy-to-use model in our test.
 Simply connect to your battery, and you're good to go.
 Other models like the NOCO Boost Plus GB40 and the TackLife T8 were straightforward in application but come standard with certain safety features that may have a learning curve.

 The Dewalt DXAEJ14 and TopVision Power Pack were less intuitive and required that we consult the manuals for proper use.
-Furthermore, both of these models had a propensity to drain the battery if we neglected to power them down, lacking the auto-off feature that other models came equipped with.
+Furthermore, both models had a propensity to drain the battery if we neglected to power them down, lacking the auto-off feature that other models came equipped with.

 Sometimes, all you need is a jump.
 But in case you're looking for the Swiss Army knife of jump starters, we chose to score the contenders on their relative versatility, examining how effectively they can manage a variety of tasks.
 The Dewalt DXAEJ14 had an impressive list of features, including a 120 PSI air compressor with pressure gauge, multiple power ports, working lights, and even an alternator tester, making it a great option for those who need a do-it-all power pack at home or on the job site.